Eurozone Grows At Fastest Rate Since 2011

 Eurozone manufacturing starts strong into the new year.
-In contrast to many opinions and estimates you may have heard last year, finally the Eurozone seems to have found its health back.
+In contrast to many opinions and estimates you may have heard last year, finally, the Eurozone seems to have found its health back.
 Instead of a breakup of the euro, a serious banking crisis or a downturn of the economy, economic indicators have been improving at an ever-increasing rate over the last couple of months.
 Of course, we shouldn't forget about political uncertainty ahead of us this year - elections in France and Germany.
 However, last year told us that companies and the stock market don't care much about these events.

 Let's take a look at January's eurozone manufacturing PMI.
 The index reached a near 6-year high at a reading of 55.2, up from 54.9 in December (Remember that a level above 50 indicates an expanding economy and accordingly a level below 50 indicates a contracting economy.)
 The charts below show the uptrending manufacturing sector (Source: IHS Markit).